-During the period from August 31, 1989 (inception) through December 31, 2000 the Company has engaged in no significant operations other than organizational activities, acquisition of capital and preparation for registration of its securities under the Securities Act of 1933, as amended.
+During the period from August 31, 1989 (inception) through December 31, 2001 the Company has engaged in no significant operations other than organizational activities, acquisition of capital and preparation for registration of its securities under the Securities Act of 1933, as amended.
 An attempt was made to merge with 35 Caroline Corp. in 1999, which was rescinded.
 No revenues were received by the Company during this period.
 The Company has incurred losses since inception and no revenues.
-The net cumulative loss is from inception to year ended December 31, 2000 Such losses will continue unless revenues and business can be acquired by the Company.
-There is no assurance that revenues or profitability will ever be achieved by the Company.
+The net cumulative loss is from inception to year ended December 31, 2001 Such losses will continue unless revenues or profitability will ever be achieved by the Company.

-The Company had no revenues in 2000 or 1999.
-The Company incurred 7,254 in expenses in 2000 as compared to 1,000 in expenses in 1999.
+The Company had no revenues in 2001 or 2000.
+The Company incurred \$7,254 in expenses in 2000 as compared to \$1,000 in expenses in 1999.

-The net loss in 2000 was (\$7,254) as compared to (\$1,000) in 1999.
-The losses in 2000 and 1999 were as a result of miscellaneous expenses.
+The net loss in 2001 was (\$7,051) as compared to (\$7,254) in 2000.
+The losses in 2001 and 2000 were as a result of miscellaneous expenses.
 The net loss per share each year was less than (\$.01) per share.
-The increase in expenses was attributable to costs of \$4,000 in services rendered for which shares were issued, and accounting transfer agent, and Edgar Filing costs.
+The expenses was attributable to general and administrative expenses including accounting transfer agent, and Edgar Filing costs.

-For the current fiscal year, the Company anticipates incurring a loss as a result of legal and accounting expenses, expenses associated with reporting under the Securities Exchange Act of 1934, and expenses associated with locating and evaluating acquisition candidates.
-The Company anticipates that until a business combination is completed with an acquisition candidate, it will not generate revenues other than interest income, and may continue to operate at a loss after completing a business combination, depending upon the performance of the acquired business.
+For the current fiscal year, the Company anticipates incurring a loss as a result of general and administrative accounting expenses, and expenses associated with reporting under the Securities Exchange Act of 1934, and expenses associated with locating and evaluating acquisition candidates.
+The Company anticipates that until a business combination is completed with an acquisition candidate, it will not generate revenues and may continue to operate at a loss after completing a business combination, depending upon the performance of the acquired business.